Skip to main content

 The UK government's fiscal buffer was £9.9 billion before the conflict.
 It's almost certainly gone.

 Every 25bp rise across the gilt curve adds approximately £6-7 billion to annual debt servicing costs.
-The 10-year has moved roughly 40bp higher since early March — implying an additional £10-11 billion in annual interest expense if sustained.
+The 10-year has moved roughly 30bp higher since early March — implying an additional £7-9 billion in annual interest expense if sustained.
 With around a quarter of UK government debt index-linked, a simultaneous rise in RPI and nominal yields creates a double hit.

 Gilt issuance for 2026-27 requires over £250 billion in gross financing.
 The Debt Management Office is selling into a market where 10-year yields haven't been this high since 2008.
+The April 14 auction cleared £15 billion at 4.92% with £148 billion of bids — a 9.8x cover ratio that is historically strong.
+Demand is still there; the clearing price is the problem.
 Chancellor Reeves faces an ugly trade-off: higher energy prices push up index-linked debt costs, reduce tax revenues through weaker growth, and increase welfare spending.
 The April 6 benefit and pension increases — including the end of the two-child cap — add fiscal pressure precisely when borrowing costs are spiking.

-Foreign demand for gilts has weakened.
-China and Japan have reduced sterling-denominated holdings, leaving domestic pension funds and insurers as marginal buyers.
+Foreign demand for gilts is more nuanced than the headlines suggest.
+China and Japan have reduced sterling-denominated holdings over multi-year horizons, leaving domestic pension funds and insurers as marginal buyers.
 Those buyers are price-sensitive and have been forced sellers during volatility — the destabilising feedback loop that made September 2022 so dangerous.

 Why UK Bonds Remain the Weakest Link